-- If the command raises the current default MEMLIMIT, all address spaces whose MEMLIMIT values are set through SMF run with the higher default. - If the command lowers the current default MEMLIMIT, all address spaces whose MEMLIMIT values are set through SMF keep their original (higher) system default.
+- If the command increases the current default MEMLIMIT, all address spaces whose MEMLIMIT values are set through SMF run with the new, higher default. - If the command decreases the current default MEMLIMIT, all address spaces whose MEMLIMIT values are set through SMF use the higher of the new (lower) default MEMLIMIT and their original (higher) system default that was assigned at job step start time.